daniel-nuno/daniel-nuno/README.md

-- 👋 Hi, I’m @daniel-nuno
+- 👋 Hi, I’m @daniel-nuno.
+MS Data Science and BS Financial Engineering @ HP Inc.

 <!---
 daniel-nuno/daniel-nuno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.